rapp-project/rapp-platform/rapp_web_services/services/README.md

 ## Synopsis

-Containes RAPP Platform web services developed using [HOP web broker](https://github.com/manuel-serrano/hop).
+**RAPP Platform Web Services** are developed under the  [HOP web broker](https://github.com/manuel-serrano/hop).
 These services are used in order to communicate with the RAPP Platform ecosystem and access RIC(RAPP Improvement Center) AI modules.

 | Platform Services                 | Description   |
 | :-------------------------------: | :-----------: |